swaptacular/swpt_accounts/protocol.rst

    identify the recipient's account (an IBAN for example).

 signal_ts : date-time
-   The moment at which this message was sent (the message timestamp).
+   The moment at which this message was sent (the message's timestamp).

 minimum_account_balance : int64
    Determines the minimum amount that SHOULD remain available on